-A cataract is a clouding of the normally clear lens of the eye. lt can be compared to a window that is frosted or yellowed.
+A cataract is a clouding of the natural clear lens located behind the colored part of your eye- the iris.
+It aids in focusing images coming into your eye.
+An eye with a lens with a cataract can be compared to a window that is frosted or yellowed.
 The amount and pattern of cloudiness within the lens can vary.
 If the cloudiness is not near the center of the lens, you may not be aware that a cataract is present.

 There are many misconceptions about cataract.
 Cataract is not: